Mewhehe/Mewhehe/README.md

 im really really friendly sometime i need friend heh
  ### warning xxxxx
  ### DNI proship , drakship , pedo , and if ur are a rude person
- --- im not good at english and conversation pls int first and respect me and pls do not tease me ty ---
+ --- im not good at english and conversation pls int first and respect me pls do not tease me ty ---

 - C+H alway welcome !! i love cuddle smm
 - if u wanna talk to me just whisper i only talk when u whisper ', w2int only!!!